CNES/cars/README.md

 ### On the way to the Pyramids...

 You want to build the pyramids by yourself?
-Download our [data sample](https://raw.githubusercontent.com/CNES/cars/master/docs/source/demo/data_samples/data_samples.tar.bz2) to give CARS a try!
+Download our [open licence](https://www.etalab.gouv.fr/licence-ouverte-open-licence) Pleiades [data sample](https://raw.githubusercontent.com/CNES/cars/master/docs/source/demo/data_samples/data_samples.tar.bz2) to give CARS a try!
 You're at a dead end?
 This [quick start script](https://raw.githubusercontent.com/CNES/cars/master/docs/source/demo/quick_start.sh) sets you back on the right path.

 ## Documentation